 Mosher Jordan Hall and Stockwell Hall are designated on-campus residences for undergraduate students enrolled in the spring/summer semester.
 Both are co-ed residence halls and conveniently located near many university buildings and the Central Campus Recreation Building.
 Mosher Jordan has single and double-room occupancy while Stockwell has single, double and triple-room occupancy.

 Housing for Graduate Students and Students with Families

 Located on North Campus are the Northwood Community Apartments (NCA), university-owned apartments and townhouses for U-M students with spouses/partners and children.
 Spring/summer term housing units are available from May to August and some units may be subcontracted.

 For additional information, visit U-M Graduate Student Housing.

 Off-campus housing refers to any housing not owned and operated by the University.
 It includes small-group housing, such as apartments, houses, rooms, and co-ops.
 Summer subleases often are available at reduced rates.
 Students who want to live off-campus should refer to the Shared Housing and Sublets section of the U-M Off-Campus Housing website.

 In addition, if you need more information about off-campus housing (apartments, houses, and rooms in Ann Arbor), you can contact the Housing Information Office.
 Housing advisors are often available during office hours to help with your housing needs and concerns.

-Visit the UM International Center for information on topics such as:
+Visit the U-M International Center website for information on topics such as: